RelaCtrl: Relevance-Guided Efficient Control for Diffusion Transformers: Methods

 \subsection{DiT-ControlNet Relevance Prior}

 In prior studies, the majority of studies on ControlNet have centered on the U-Net architecture.
 However, the DiT framework~\cite{chen2023PixArta}, constructed by stacking a sequence of transformer blocks without an explicit encoder-decoder structure, poses significant challenges for direct adaptation to achieve effective controllability~\cite{chen2024PixArtc}.
 To tackle this issue, PixArt-${\delta}$ introduced a method that duplicates the first 13 Transformer blocks from the DiT model, integrates the outputs of these copied blocks with their corresponding frozen blocks, and forwards the combined results to subsequent frozen modules for further processing.
 While this approach has demonstrated qualitatively favorable results, it brings notable drawbacks.
 Simply duplicating the first half of the frozen modules results in a considerable increase in model parameters and computational overhead, leading to prohibitively high training and inference costs, particularly for high-resolution image generation.
 Moreover, our observations indicate that different replicated layers in DiT-ControlNet contribute unequally to the overall generation quality and control fidelity.
 Blindly copying the initial Transformer blocks can introduce unnecessary computational redundancy without proportional performance gains.

 To systematically evaluate the relevance of individual layers within DiT-ControlNet to generation and controlled quality, we trained a fully controlled PixArt-${\alpha}$ network containing 27 replicated modules.
-During inference, we systematically skip each control block layer and assess its impact on the final generation.
-For quantitative assessment, we employed the Fréchet Inception Distance (FID) to measure image generation quality and the Hausdorff Distance (HDD) to evaluate control accuracy.
+We systematically skip each control block layer during inference and assess its impact on the final generation.
+We employed the Fréchet Inception Distance (FID) to measure image generation quality and the Hausdorff Distance (HDD) to evaluate control accuracy for quantitative assessment.
 These metrics enabled us to analyze the impact of skipping individual blocks from the control branch on overall performance, providing relevant scores for each control block.
 Finally, we get the ControlNet Relevance Score $CRS$ based on the combination of these two metrics: